colibrisson/CHAT_models/README.md

 ## Segmentation model

-- `chat_rec.mlmodel` is trained to segment binary image with a 9:16 aspect ratio.
+- `chat_rec.mlmodel` is trained to segment binary images with a 9:16 aspect ratio.

 ## Recognition model

-- `chat_rec.mlmodel` was trained to transcribe text in binary images.
-The model was trained on an expansive dataset of 1.7 million lines sourced from prints and manuscripts spanning the 10th to the 20th century.
-The model achived an accuracy exceeding 99% across diverse test datasets.
-For optimal performance, it's recommended that the text lines be wider than 60 pixels.
+- `chat_rec.mlmodel` was trained on an expansive dataset of 1.7 million lines sourced from prints and manuscripts spanning the 10th to the 20th century.
+The model achieved an accuracy exceeding 99% across various test datasets.
+For optimal performance, it's recommended to use binary images where the text lines are wider than 60 pixels.

 ## Getting Started